 If you are new to foraging, it is best to start with a guided group or an experienced forager until you are confident in properly identifying safe, edible mushrooms.
-WildCraft Studio and Mt.
-Hood Meadows have guided foraging workshops in the region.
+WildCraft Studio School has guided foraging workshops in the region.

 Want to dive deeper into the world of local fungi?
 Listen to Hear in the Gorge Podcast, "Episode #6: Mushroom Hunting with Dr. Michael Beug."
 Then stop by the Mossy Rock in downtown Estacada where they have great resources for the fungi-curious as well as nature-themed gifts available for purchase.